PanyiDong/InsurAutoML/README.md

 >
 > 4. Scaling: scale the datasets to increase the efficiency of convergence, or allows better performance.
 Can be selected as no_processing.
 >
-> 5. Feature Selection: remove reducatant or insignificant features to improve the performance of the model.
-Can be selected as no_prorcessing.
+> 5. Feature Selection: remove redundant or insignificant features to improve the performance of the model.
+Can be selected as no_processing.
 >
-> 6. Regression/Classification: performan regression/classficaiton models to fit the datasets.
+> 6. Regression/Classification: perform regression/classficaiton models to fit the datasets.

 Save and load the models: To save reproduction time, when the optimal model/hyperparameter settings are configured, all settings will be stored as a `model` file.
-Next time when AutoML pipeline starts training, it will detect whether the `model` file exists and only fit the optimal pipeline, which can save the taining time (for optimization).
-On test dataset Employee Future prediction, the over 3 mintues training time can be reduced to 2.1 seconds reproduction time.
+Next time when AutoML pipeline starts training, it will detect whether the `model` file exists and only fit the optimal pipeline, which can save the training time (for optimization).
+On test dataset Employee Future prediction, the over 3 minutes training time can be reduced to 2.1 seconds reproduction time.

 Other files in the repository: